kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

     * The more constraints you add to your pod, the less flexible it becomes in terms of placement.
-Because of this, tightly constrained storage, such as local storage, is only recommended for specific use cases, and the pods should have high priority.
+Because of this, tightly constrained storage, such as local storage, is only recommended for specific use cases, and the pods should have higher priority in order to preempt lower priority pods from the node.
-    * Pod priorities could handle this scenario.
-PV taints/tolerations could also handle this case.
 * Binding decision considering scheduling constraints from two or more pods sharing the same PVC.
     * The scheduler itself only handles one pod at a time.
 It’s possible the two pods may not run at the same time either, so there’s no guarantee that you will know both pod’s requirements at once.
     * For two+ pods simultaneously sharing a PVC, this scenario may require an operator to schedule them together.
+Another alternative is to merge the two pods into one.
-    * For two+ pods non-simultaneously sharing a PVC, this scenario could be handled by pod priorities.
+    * For two+ pods non-simultaneously sharing a PVC, this scenario could be handled by pod priorities and preemption.

 ## Problem
-Volumes can have topology constraints that restrict the set of nodes that the volume is accessible from.
-For example, a GCE PD can only be accessed from a single zone, and a local disk can only be accessible from a single node.
+Volumes can have topology constraints that restrict the set of nodes that the volume can be accessed on.
+For example, a GCE PD can only be accessed from a single zone, and a local disk can only be accessed from a single node.
 In the future, there could be other topology constraints, such as rack or region.

 A pod that uses such a volume must be scheduled to a node that fits within the